wp-plugins/speed-contact-bar/README.txt

 = I am loggend in as administrator.
 Why do I not see the contact bar? =

 The most likely reason is the **WordPress Admin Bar fixed on top of the page**.
-It that case it overlaps the Speed Contact Bar.
-Just call your website in another browser and do not log in with that browser as a WordPress administrator.
+In this case it overlaps the Speed Contact Bar.

+**How to solve this problem?** Just call your website in another browser and do not log in with that browser as a WordPress administrator.

 = I want to display this and that.
 How to add it? =

-Write your request in the plugin's [support forum at wordpress.org](http://wordpress.org/support/plugin/speed-contact-bar).
-I will try to take a look and answer as soon as possible.
+Please write your request in the plugin's [support forum at wordpress.org](http://wordpress.org/support/plugin/speed-contact-bar).
+We will try to take a look and answer as soon as possible.

 = I want to switch of the contact bar for a while without losing all settings.
 How? =